Master of Arts Degree

 - PSY 699 Research and Thesis (4) or PSY 596 Special Problems in Psychology (4)

-- A committee consisting of graduate faculty must review and approve a student's thesis proposal or research project (for non-thesis students) before he or she can sign up for thesis credits or special problems.
+- A committee consisting of graduate faculty must review and approve a student's thesis proposal or research project (for non-thesis students) before they can sign up for thesis credits or special problems.

-- PSY 593 Special Topics in Psychology: Seminars in Organizational Psychology
+- PSY 593 - Special Topics In Psychology

 Other courses in Marketing, Operations Management and Business Statistics, Management and Labor Relations, Communication, and Psychology are possible for elective credit, subject to approval by the IOR Faculty Committee.